pybel/pybel/README.rst

 PyBEL
 =====

-:code:`PyBEL` is a Python software package that parses BEL statements, validates their semantics, applies common graph algorithms, and allows for data interchange between common formats and database systems like JSON, CSV, SQL, and Neo4J.
+:code:`PyBEL` is a Python software package that parses BEL scripts, validates their semantics, applies common graph algorithms, and facilitates data interchange between common formats and database systems like JSON, CSV, SQL, and Neo4J.

 Development: